 Worker Education and Training Program

-Cooperative Agreement (U45)
+Cooperative Agreements (U45) and (UH4)

 The NIH (U45) is a cooperative agreement award mechanism.
 Under the U45 mechanism, the National Institute of Environmental Health Sciences (NIEHS) supports cooperative agreements to develop model programs for the training and education of workers engaged in activities related to hazardous materials and waste generation, removal, containment, transportation and emergency response.
 Within this mechanism it supports the Hazardous Materials Worker Health and Safety Training.